vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 formal execution I find that I haven't done them at all for at least 21 days, I should do them along with the formal execution.

-- Play https://www.youtube.com/watch?v=eVVaqFDG6Fo and determine minimum audible volume with normal headphones (expected to be 1/64 system volume at <= 50% YouTube volume) and with bone conduction headphones (expected to be 1/16 system volume at <= 50% for Yomdud)
+- Play https://www.youtube.com/watch?v=eVVaqFDG6Fo and determine minimum audible volume with normal headphones (expected to be 1/64 system volume at about 25% YouTube volume) and with bone conduction headphones (expected to be 1/16 system volume at <= 50% for Yomdud)
   - normal headphones: log message (if passed) `lmlyd minimum audible volume test passed (both ears) with normal headphones`, otherwise document in more detail and determine followup actions
     - [ ] Make sure that within-YouTube volume is set to max
     - [ ] Left ear with normal headphones (if the headphones are oriented wrong, re-wear the headphones)